Stavvos/miniGame/README.md

 # Installation Ubuntu Linux as of 20/11/2025

-- Make sure you have a C compilier installed.
+- Make sure you have a C compiler installed.
 You can use what you like, gcc is a good option.

 - Install cmake using: